jatcwang/difflicious/docs/docs/docs/BasicDiffers.md

 )
 </pre>

-# Map differ
+# Map Differ

-Map differ pair entries with the same keys and compare the values.
+Map Differs pair entries with the same keys and compare the values.
 Missing key-values will also be reported in the result.

-It requires
+It requires:

-- a `ValueDiffer` instance for the map key type (for display purposes)
+- a `ValueDiffer` instance for the map key type, for display purposes
 - a `Differ` instance for the map value type

 ```scala mdoc:silent